ericpnguyen/KSPC/README.md

 Migrating to Ruby on Rails

 # Changelog
+### Judy and Tina, 3/8 Blogs
+We implemented the blog.
+The next step is integrating comments, then formatting the image, contents, and other aspects associated with each post.

 ### Gus, 3/6 - Added admin account
 The archives page needed an admin account to create new archives, so I created one that should work site wide.
 To log in, visit localhost:3000/admin and enter the credentials (message me for email/pass).